 If your student group is interested in an entertainment-packed trip to 'District 12' then these are the perfect opportunities for you, and hey, both you and your students can take heart in the fact that this is, of course, also a very literature related tour (education first, right?).

 Leigh Trapp and Tammy Hopkins have put together what many fans, as well as many publications such as the NY Times and USA Today, consider to be the ultimate Hunger Games based tour.
 Both of these experienced and enthusiastic guides will take you to various film locations such as Mill Village, the spot used to film a few District 12 scenes, and DuPont State Recreational Forest, the site of several nature scenes throughout the series.

-Groups can choose between a 3 or 5-hour tour on Saturdays and Sundays, the tickets extremely affordable and well worth the both the time and money while here.
+Groups can choose between a 3 or 5-hour tour on Saturdays and Sundays, the tickets extremely affordable and well worth both the time and money while here.
 There will be several hands-on activities throughout each tour, such as archery lessons, makeup camouflage tutorials, archery tag, and of course, several epic photo opportunities.
-You will also have the excellent bonus of enjoying a true Hunger Games lunch, eating things that Katniss and Peeta would have survived on during the games.
+You will also have an excellent bonus of enjoying a true Hunger Games lunch, eating things that Katniss and Peeta would have survived on during the games.

 - Visit North Carolina - 4-Day Behind the Scenes Itinerary

 The North Carolina board of tourism has a really great suggestion if you are looking to spend 4 to 5 days touring the area, the itinerary utilizing most of the same spots from the Unofficial Fan Tours.
 Check out the itinerary.